dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 returned would have a return type of `Handle`.

-The analyzer also produces this diagnostic when the value of the `isLeaf` argument in an `FfiNative` annotation is `true` and the type argument on the annotation is a function type whose return type is `Handle`.
+The analyzer also produces this diagnostic when the value of the `isLeaf` argument in an `Native` annotation is `true` and the type argument on the annotation is a function type whose return type is `Handle`.

 In all of these cases, leaf calls are only supported for the types `bool`,